twilio/twilio-video.js/COMMON_ISSUES.md

 <summary>Android 12: Video distortion on Chrome when hardware acceleration is enabled</summary>
 <p>

    This is a VP8 encoder issue on Android 12.
-As a workaround, you can disable hardware encoding in chrome from chrome://flags.
 Please see this [github ticket](https://github.com/twilio/twilio-video.js/issues/1627) and this [Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1237677) for more details.
 </p>
 </details>
 <details>